COVID-19 pandemic in Delhi: March

 On 12 March 2020, the Delhi chief minister Arvind Kejriwal declared COVID-19 an epidemic in Delhi.
 This made the Epidemic Diseases Act, 1897 applicable to the territory.
 Schools, colleges and theatres were ordered to be closed until 31 March.
 Other public places, including offices and shopping malls were to be disinfected.
 Kejriwal also advised people to stay away from public gatherings.

 On 13 March, the Indian Premier League matches were banned in Delhi, as were all sports gatherings.
 Conferences and seminars of more than 200 people were also banned.
 The deputy chief minister Manish Sisodia invoked the example of the religious superspreader in South Korea, and said that the Delhi government was determined to prevent such incidents.

 On 16 March, the ban was strengthened to all gatherings over 50 people, including those for religious, social, cultural, political, academic, sports etc. reasons.

-On 19 March, Kejriwal announced that all restaurants will be closed until March 31 in view of the ever increasing cases of coronavirus.
-He said that there will be a take-away system from restaurants and dine-in services would be closed.
+On 19 March, Kejriwal announced that all restaurants will be closed until March 31 in view of the ever-increasing cases of coronavirus.
+He said that there would be a take-away system from restaurants and dine-in services would be closed.
 He also said that gatherings could not exceed 20 people.
 On 20 March, that number changed to 5 people.
 It was announced that all shops, industries, commercial establishments, and offices would remain closed.

 Kejriwal announced that from 23 March to 31 March, all domestic/international flights arriving to Delhi would be suspended.
 By 22 March, he had announced a lockdown from 23 March at 6 a.m. to 31 March at midnight.
 All services barring essential services were closed due to the COVID-19 pandemic.
 Borders had been sealed except for transportation of essential services.
 On 24 March, the lockdown further extended until 14 April after PM Narendra Modi announced a complete nationwide lockdown, starting from March 24 at midnight for 21 days.